pypi/warehouse/docs/blog/posts/2024-11-14-pypi-now-supports-digital-attestations.md

   case of an upload of a project built with GitHub Actions, PyPI's support for digital attestations defines a strong and verifiable association between a file on PyPI and the source repository, workflow, and even the commit hash that produced and uploaded the file.
+Additionally, publishing attestations to a transparency log helps mitigate against both compromise of PyPI and compromise of the projects themselves.
 * **Attestations are verified when uploaded, and must be verifiable to be uploaded:**
   Upon review of the state of historical PGP signatures published to PyPI, [we found that many signatures were not verifiable], either by PyPI or by end